Axtone13/kueski_code_challenge/README.md

 MovieExplorer is a Flutter application that allows users to explore popular movies.
 The application includes the following features:

 - List of popular movies.
-- Movie details including synopsis, rating, and more.
+- Movie details including synopsis, release date, and more.
 - Multi-language support (English and Spanish).
 - Infinite scrolling to load more movies as the user scrolls down.